rcfdtools/R.SAWB/README.md

 ## Pending tasks

-* Compress .nc & .csv into .zip files (95MB part files)
 * General statistics over the data source file .nc and the study zone
+* Merge atmospheric basin shapefiles into a unique shapefile
 * Plot title with datasource information
 * Log record separators in console
 * Rain and evaporation time series over point and polygon.
 P-E. Graph and table